 Finding your UTR in future

-Your 10-digit UTR will be on all letters from HMRC and within online services (in the top-right corner after you sign in).
+Your 10-digit UTR will be on all letters from HMRC and within online services.
 You need it:

 - if you contact HMRC about Corporation Tax

 - to send your Company Tax Return using commercial software